 GUN ACCIDENT INJURY – MN LAWYER

-Our friends wanted to know whose homeowners insurance would pay for the damage, and what would have happened if someone was hurt in this gun accident?
-The answer provided by our lawyer is that the person who fired the gun SHOULD be responsible.
+Our friends wanted to know whose homeowners insurance would pay for the damage from this accidental gunshot, and what would have happened if someone was hurt in this gun accident?
+The answer provided by our lawyer is that the person who fired the gun SHOULD be responsible, and hopefully it would be covered by his homeowners insurance.
 However, in this case the person with the gun was renting the house and did not have homeowners insurance.
 It would be unlikely that the owner of the rented house and his insurance could be responsible under Minnesota law because the owner of the house did not fire the gun.
-Therefore, the homeowner’s insurance of the house our friends were visiting will pay for the damage, because that property damage is covered by their policy.
+Therefore, the homeowner’s insurance of the house our friends were visiting will pay for the damage in their kitchen, because that property damage is covered by their policy.
 Unfortunately, the homeowner will still have to pay their $1,000 deductible.
 Can they get the deductible back from the neighbor who shot the gun?
 They can try.
-Their insurance company can sue the neighbor whose gun accidentally went off for reimbursement too.
-The problem will be trying to collect from the renter who owned the gun.
+Their insurance company can also sue the neighbor whose gun accidentally went off for reimbursement.
+The problem will be trying to collect from the uninsured renter who owned the gun.

 What would happen if someone had been injured in this gun accident –would there be any compensation available to them for being accidentally shot?
 What about medical bills from the gun accident?
 Unfortunately, neither the homeowners insurance covering the owner of the house where the renting neighbor shot the gun, nor the insurance for the house where our friends were visiting, would likely cover a gun injury in this situation.
 Our lawyers have been frustrated by this situation many times.
-As mentioned above, the person who actually caused the injury has no homeowners insurance and would be hard to collect from after being sued.
-The homeowner’s insurance of the house our friends were visiting will only cover injuries if their insured (the homeowner) caused the injury.
+As mentioned above, the person who actually caused the injury had no homeowners insurance and would be hard to collect from after being sued.
 Because it was the uninsured neighbor that caused the shooting accident, there is no insurance claim against any homeowners’ policy.
 Our friends’ own homeowners insurance would also not be responsible for paying any compensation, because it pays only for injuries our friends CAUSE, not injuries that happen to them.
 Our friends’ health insurance WOULD cover their medical bills, but there would be nothing for loss of earnings or disfigurement if one of them was hit in the head or lost an eye.
 Fortunately no one was hurt in this case and an attorney did not need to get involved.

 If you or a family member is injured in a gun accident in Minnesota, call our office for a free consultation with an attorney.
 The initial investigation is very important, and especially getting good photographs, saving evidence, and contacting witnesses.
 Our lawyers know what we will need later, and it can be very helpful if we can get involved early.
 We are Minnesota personal injury attorneys and our lawyers have more than 25 years’ experience successfully handling hundreds of accident cases.
 The initial consultation is free, and we only charge based on a percentage of the compensation you receive.